cnutt86/cnutt86.github.io/_posts/2025-09-09-lexical-frame-extraction.md

         text = re.sub("\\s+", " ", text) #eliminates extra whitespace
         wordList = text.split() #splits text string into a list array of punctuation and words.
 ```
-A for loop and a series of if-conditionals calculate word counts for the sub-corpora and the corpus as a whole.
+A for loop and a series of if-conditionals calculate word counts for the disciplinary sub-corpora and the corpus as a whole.

 ```python
         for word in wordList: